strapi/strapi/docs/docs/docs/01-core/content-releases/01-backend.md

 ### `deleteActionsOnDeleteContentType`

-Similar to last one, we make sure to delete all the release actions related to entries from a just deleted Content Type.
+When a Content Type is deleted, delete all actions containing entries from that Content Type.

 ## Subscribing to Lifecycles Events